EXCCoin/exccdata/README.md

 ### Configure PostgreSQL (IMPORTANT)

-If you intend to run dcrdata in "full" mode (i.e. with the `--pg` switch), which uses a PostgreSQL database backend, it is crucial that you configure your PostgreSQL server for your hardware and the dcrdata workload.
+If you intend to run exccdata in "full" mode (i.e. with the `--pg` switch), which uses a PostgreSQL database backend, it is crucial that you configure your PostgreSQL server for your hardware and the exccdata workload.

 Read [postgresql-tuning.conf](./db/dcrpg/postgresql-tuning.conf) carefully for details on how to make the necessary changes to your system.